-Stone consistently goes big in Savages.
-Although the scope isn’t epic in terms of summer blockbusters, there’s an operatic approach to the drama, the laughs and the brutality.
-Nearly everything is played to 11, while still managing to maintain a sense of grounding, thanks to the heightened and raw work by cinematographer Daniel Mindel (Star Trek, Spy Game) and strong performances.
+Stone goes big in Savages.
+There’s an operatic approach to the drama, with the laughs and the brutality.
+Nearly everything is played to 11, while still managing to maintain a sense of grounding, thanks to the heightened and raw work by cinematographer Daniel Mindel (Star Trek, Spy Game) and compelling performances.

 They also make their trio of love with O believable.
 It’s not about the sleaze or the sex.
 They all genuinely love each other.
 Obviously Lively has the looks for the O that Winslow wrote, and she mostly gets the freewheeling coolness of the character as well.
-The biggest problem with Savages, in fact, isn’t Lively, but the off-putting introduction she gets — which not many actors could have pulled off.
-There’s a good amount of ground cover in the set up of the film, and far too much of it is done through O with the help of an overlong opening narration.
-It ultimately ends up doing O a major disservice, where Lively has to overcome coming off as a plot device and fight to get you back on her side once that bothersome narration ends.
+The biggest problem with Savages, in fact, isn’t Lively, but the introduction she has — which not many actors could have pulled off.
+There’s a good amount of ground cover in the set up of the film, and far too much of it is done through O with an overlong opening narration.
+It ultimately ends up doing O a major disservice.
+Lively has to overcome coming off as a plot device and fight to get you back on her side once that bothersome narration ends.

 Once it does finally end, Lively and Stone find a groove, turning Savages into a richly entertaining adaptation of Winslow’s novel.
-This is not a movie for everyone, as one hilarious narrative trick towards the end reminds, but Stone makes no apologies for that.
+This is not a movie for everyone, as one hilarious narrative trick towards the end reminds.
 For a summer movie, the director’s delivered one of the season’s most interesting and effortlessly cool pictures.

 The Upside: Taylor Kitsch proves he has movie star potential; Del Toro’s hair, Del Toro’s mustache, and Del Toro’s everything; Travolta in F-bomb mode; Blake Lively, like Kitsch, shows she can do more than her harsher critics claim.

-The Downside: O’s introduction is severely lacking in charm, due to all the exposition; a mildly shaggy second act; could use more Dennis, thanks to Travolta having a ball in the role.
+The Downside: O’s introduction is severely undercut by the exposition; a mildly shaggy second act; could use more Dennis, thanks to Travolta having a ball in the role.

 On The Side: Oliver Stone started developing Savages before the book came out.